1NN0M1N473/Python-Base-Converter/README.md

 Uses separate function for each conversion, accepts user input as a variable, converts it using int(variable, numberbase), then prints the result using bin(), oct(), or hex(), respectively.

-Intend to improve the code and expand available bases in the future
+Intend to improve the code and expand available bases in the future.

+Currently supports Binary, Octal, Decimal, and Hexadecimal, and any conversions thereof.